 Earning is 3 Points per $1 spent at Restaurants and Supermarkets, 3 Points per $1 spent at Gas Stations, Air Travel and Hotels; 1 Point per $1 spent on all other purchases.
 Points can be transferred to a variety of airline frequent flyer programs.
 And once per calendar year you can receive $100 off a single hotel stay of $500 or more (excluding taxes and fees) booked through thankyou.com (also new).

 Between initial bonuses and all the points earned from spending — and spending category bonuses — a plurality of miles are awarded by banks, no longer from flying.

 With the points from Citi Premier® Card or Ink Business Preferred® Credit Card you can transfer points to a variety of airline and hotel programs and leverage your points for international business class award tickets or hotel suites.

 To earn upfront bonuses you have to meet minimum spending requirements with most of the more lucrative cards.
 And that can limit the cards you can get.

 When I started with miles and points there was no need to meet minimum spending requirements.
-A dozen years ago we started to see $250 (Chase) and $750 (Citibank) minimum spend requirements.
+About 15 years ago we started to see $250 (Chase) and $750 (Citibank) minimum spend requirements.
 Since then the amount of spending required has gone up.
 There are three reasons for this.

 - Getting you used to using a card, and even using it exclusively, is a way to get you in the habit of pulling out that card and keeping it top of wallet.